 His parents, Samuel and Robinah Ssekirime; always shared the little they had with the neighboring families that lived in similar conditions regardless of how tough things were.
 These early childhood snapshots of his loving parents turned out to be a family calling.
 McMillan believed that God supernaturally intervened in the midst of a family crisis when that family stopped focusing on the little they had and went forth helping those in need.

 By the time of his death, McMillan was a theologian with degrees acquired from different theological institutions in countries including; Uganda, Kenya and Botswana.
-He also studied Business Administration and Management at Makerere University and is a businessman as well as a practicing preacher.
+He also studied Business Administration and Management at Makerere University and became a a businessman in practice.
+He was also a practicing preacher.

 In 2006, McMillan started to sponsor single orphans off his small college student income.
 Through the great number of orphans and vulnerable children and widows as a result of HIV/AIDS scourges and natural disasters, he was propelled to increase the numbers of children under his care to 10 with the little income he had.